3t13nn3/-S3-Mini-Shell/README.md

 # -S3-Mini-Shell
 A minimal and basic Mini-Shell bash code in C for University.

+If you french speaking, I invite you to check the [Report of this project](https://github.com/3t13nn3/-S3-Mini-Shell/blob/master/Rapport/Rapport_mini_shell.pdf) for more details.

 ### How to use - *Linux Project*

 Compile the program with ```make```.